 At AccessCal, you will meet with a case manager who will listen to you and understand your needs.
-The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, WIC and healthcare coverage for which many may be eligible.
-A case manager may also make referrals to healthcare, mental health counseling, health screenings and low-cost clinics.
+The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, Women, Infants, and Children (WIC), and healthcare coverage for which many may be eligible.
+A case manager may also refer clients to healthcare, mental health counseling, health screenings, and low-cost clinics.
 If you need assistance with completing government benefit forms and making phone calls on your behalf, our friendly experts can assist you.

 Case managers can also help make phone calls to assist with:

 • OCTA transportation assistance

 Advocacy involves making sure that you know your rights and responsibilities.

 Your case manager will explain your right to an interpreter; educate you about child welfare code 300, and help you become aware of domestic violence laws as well as school laws that may affect you and your family.